lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Exporter Label Registry {#exporter-label}

-IANA has created a new registry titled "EDHOC Exporter Label" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
-The registration procedure is "Expert Review".
+IANA has created a new registry titled "EDHOC Exporter Label" under the new registry group "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
+The registration procedure is "Expert Review" {{RFC8126}}.
 The columns of the registry are Label and Description.
 Label is a uint.
 Description is a text string.
 The initial contents of the registry are:

 <!-- TBD Labels for private use? -->